maxh/maxheinritz.com/_posts/2026-02-21-the-importance-of-being-unearnest.md

 A third type needs no self-deception at all.
 The low-empathy founder doesn't need it to be convincing, because the things that make conscious lying expensive -- the anxiety, the guilt, the fear of detection -- simply aren't there in the same way.
 They can see the gap between pitch and reality with perfect clarity, the way Wilde's characters can, but it costs them nothing to erase that distance with words.
 They don't exhibit stress simply because truth vs lies isn't an emotionally significant distinction in their minds.

 They have the Wildean performer's strategic awareness and the Triversian true believer's persuasive force, without the costs of either.
-They are, to anyone across the table, indistinguishable from someone who genuinely believes.
+From the outside, they are indistinguishable from someone who genuinely believes.
 They might even be more convincing, because the true believer's passion sometimes reads as desperation, while the low-empathy founder's composure reads as quiet certainty.

 The downside here is subtler than for the other two.
 It's about team-building.
 Trust depends on perceived reciprocity: people follow a leader partly because they believe the leader is invested in them, not just in the outcome.
 When the mask slips, what's revealed is that the investment was always one-directional.
 That's different from a leader who made a bad bet or lost their way.
 It retroactively reframes every prior interaction, and the recalibration is usually total.